Brandwatch vs Meltwater Comparison

 ZoomInfo treats data access as a core feature, not an add-on.
 API access is included in all relevant plans.
 The Enterprise API covers search, enrich, AI intelligence, marketing audiences, and engagement data.

 BDO Canada's Senior Marketing Intelligence Analyst noted: "The plug-and-play aspect of the API means I can integrate it very easily into any process and get information at a moment's notice," achieving an 87% reduction in time spent on internal data dashboards.
+Dashboard updates that once took eight hours now take one.
 (BDO Canada)

 Pricing and contract structures